cgallemore/hometap-interview/README.md

 - Flask is the webframework used, written with Python 3.10.x
 - Pytest and pytest-cov for unit tests and coverage
-- Used Mocky.io to create an endpoint that mocked the HouseCanary Analytics API for getting property details.
-    - The endpoint I created is here: https://run.mocky.io/v3/9f456470-7a00-4171-87e3-c4e83f8e5bbc
+- Used Beeceptor to mock out the property details endpoint for the House Canary API.
+It matches on the path starting with /property/details and will return the same JSON data as described in the HouseCanary API.
+The root url is `https://cgallemore.free.beeceptor.com`.
+When running the app locally, the DevConfig updates the `HOUSE_CANARY_URL` with this mock endpoint.